woocommerce/woocommerce-ios/docs/stripe-tests.md

 There are some prerequistes for running some of the integration tests:

 * Install WooCommerce Payments on a WooCommerce site.
 Do not run the setup assisntant yet.
-* Install [the dev plugin](https://github.com/Automattic/woocommerce-payments-dev-tools) by downloading the repo as a zip and uploading it to the sie as a new plugin, and activate it.
+* Install [the dev plugin](https://github.com/Automattic/woocommerce-payments-dev-tools) by downloading the repo as a zip and uploading it to the site as a new plugin, and activate it.
-* After activating the plugin, look in wp-admin all the way at the bottom of the sidebar menu for WCPay Dev.
+* After activating the Dev Tools plugin, look in wp-admin all the way at the bottom of the sidebar menu for WCPay Dev.
 * Uncheck Proxy WPCOM requests
 * Run the WooCommerce Payments setup assistant.
 It should indicate that it is running in "TEST DATA" mode.
 That would allow entering mock data.

 At the time of writing this, we do not have the infrastructure to obtain that connection token by performing an authenicated request to a WooCommerce store.
 So integration tests that requir a connection token will require to edit WCPayTokenProvider and update the mock token with a value obtainied from your store's wp-admin.
-In order to do that, ping @allendav or @ctarda to get a private plugin that would display connection tokens in wp-admin.
+In order to do that you would need to download and install [this plugin](https://github.com/Automattic/woocommerce-payments-card-reader-token-helper).

+After installing and activating the plugin, connection tokens would be available in a notice at the top of most wp-admin pages.

 ## Business logic